MatzeOGH/odin_livepatch/README.md

-# livepatch for odin for Win AMD64
+# livepatch for odin for Windows x64

 Change code in a running program and retarget it in place, no restart.
 A developer tool for fast iteration, Windows/x64 only.
 Not a shipping feature.